UK-Digital-Heart-Project/4Dsurvival/README.md

 should show `lisurui6/4dsurvival-gpu:1.0` on the list of Docker images on your local system

 ### Run 4D*survival* Docker image
+To be able to utilise GPU in docker container, run

-    docker run -it lisurui6/4dsurvival:1.0 /bin/bash
+    nvidia-docker run -it lisurui6/4dsurvival:1.1

-launches an interactive linux shell terminal that gives users access to the image's internal file system.
+This launches an interactive linux shell terminal that gives users access to the image's internal file system.
 This file system contains all the code in this repository, along with the simulated data on which the code can be run.
 Typing
 ```
 ls -l